 It guides the work I do, the choices I make, and the way I navigate my everyday.
 When I feel adrift, I remember my word of the year and come back to myself & my goals

-Steps to find your Word of the Year for 2019
+Steps to find your Word of the Year

 1. Reflect on areas of your life:

 - Your wellbeing

 - Your family